digitalWestie/PanScoPapers/README.md

 A ruby script that finds addresses in Scotland from the PanamaPapers dataset (https://offshoreleaks.icij.org/pages/database)

-The results have been output into: https://github.com/digitalWestie/PanScoPapers/blob/master/output.csv
+The results of the script can be found in [output.csv](https://github.com/digitalWestie/PanScoPapers/blob/master/output.csv)

 For quick access I've added a "link" column so you can jump straight to the relevant node explorer on the ICIJ database ( https://offshoreleaks.icij.org/).